LinuxForHealth/edi/local-config/README.md

 # Local Configuration

-This project directory contains configuration tooling to support running {{ template }}, and it's dependent services locally for development use.
+This project directory contains configuration tooling to support running edi, and it's dependent services locally for development use.
 Contents include:

 * install-certificates.sh - a shell script used to generate a locally trusted Root CA and self-signed certificates.
 * uninstall-certificates.sh - a shell script used to remove generated certificates.